Andrii-Zadorozhnii/Draft_Survey_Project/README.md

 To use the draft survey calculator, follow these steps:

 1. Clone or download this repository to your local machine.
-2. Open the draft survey calculator file in your preferred environment (google chrome).
+2. Open the draft survey calculator file in your preferred environment (Google Chrome).
 3. Input the required data, including initial and final draft readings, vessel particulars, and cargo density.
 4. Run the calculation to obtain the estimated cargo quantity.